-Our students are eligible for the Hope scholarship as well as many others that are offered.
+Our students are eligible for the Hope scholarship as well as many other academic and athletic scholarship that are offered through various colleges.

 The change from grammar stage pedagogy to dialectic stage teaching method is based on the way students learn and grow.
 For example, in grammar school, students love to memorize facts by singing songs and chanting rhymes.
 By age 10, however, this method is no longer relevant.
 What students love to do as they mature into the middle school years is to refute points and discover inconsistencies in logic.

-Students revisit the historical periods (ancient, medieval, and modern) they studied in Lower School but with more sophisticated content.
-Whereas in middle School a student memorized history facts in chronological order, High School students begin to assess the import of historical facts and their relevance to current events.
-By the end of Eighth Grade, our students are equipped to articulate a thesis and defend their theses in both oral and written forms.
-In addition, our High School graduates will have studied the greatest authors of ancient and modern history from Homer, Ovid, and Sophocles to Lewis, Tolkien, and Jefferson.
+Students revisit the historical periods (ancient, medieval, and modern) they studied in lower school, but with more sophisticated content.
+Whereas in middle school a student memorized history facts in chronological order, high school students begin to assess the import of historical facts and their relevance to current events.
+By the end of eighth grade, our students are equipped to articulate and defend a thesis in both oral and written forms.
+In addition, our high school graduates will have studied the greatest authors of ancient and modern history from Homer, Ovid, and Sophocles to Lewis, Tolkien, and Jefferson.

-Our math curriculum prepares High School students for solving complex equations and word problems using multiple approaches.
-By the end of High School, students will have completed our honors math course and acquired a comprehensive understanding in all levels of mathematicss.
+Our math curriculum prepares high school students for solving complex equations and word problems using multiple approaches.
+By the end of high school, students will have completed our honors math course and acquired a comprehensive understanding in all levels of mathematics.

-Also in the High School, students engage in lively and intensive study and debate of biblical texts with an emphasis on New Testament and church history.
+High school students engage in lively and intensive study and debate of biblical texts with an emphasis on New Testament and church history.
 In addition, the visual arts curriculum complements their learning by giving them a thorough understanding of the elements of design.

-We are a Christian school and we teach a biblical foundation within all our curriculum.
+We are a Christian school and we teach a biblical foundation throughout all of our curriculum.
+We are a creation school with the view of seven literal days in Genesis.
 We also have weekly chapels and a daily required Bible class.